 The key is to engage with them, and ensure that members are engaging with each other positively too.
 Hosting events is one of the best ways to do this, and there’s no reason you can’t keep them closely related to your course or the subject matter thereof—if you’re doing a trading course, then every market open and close is an opportunity.

-As such, growth is something you always need to keep an eye on.
+Growth is something you always need to keep an eye on.
 The numbers may not keep the same sort of trend as when you launch, but a healthy, regular growth can easily offset churn and ensure that your top line keeps on expanding too.

 To do this, make sure you don’t neglect any side of the community that we’ve discussed so far.
 Effective marketing can really help, so doubling down on your content marketing strategy with more blogs and videos may be one way to do it even if you outsource, and options like referrals and affiliates can help too.
-Partner up with other creators, bring in guests, expand on the types of events that you run, and leverage social media for promotions.

-Launch Your Course Community with Whop!
+Launch your course community with Whop!

 If you want to open up new revenue streams on the basis of your course, creating an online community is the way to go.
 It allows you to bring your most satisfied participants together and build a group where members can gain from cooperative learning but are also perfectly positioned for you to target with more premium content.